EagleStrike007/Master-thesis-6D-pose-estimation/1_BlenderProc/README.md

 4. Scripts + Graphical User Interface

 # Installation of BlenderProc and BOP toolkit
 The BlenderProc github already provides a decent tutorial.
-However, a new one was writen to document the installation in this thesis.
+However, a new one was writen to document the installation process followed in this thesis.
+This tutorial describes the installation preces as of 2 October 2022.

 1. Installation of Python (version 3.10 is used in the thesis).
 This step can be validated by entering the following line in the command prompt: “python”.
 The command prompt should return the version of the installed Python.
 2. Installation of BlenderProc using pip.
 Therefore the following line should be entered in the command prompt: